Engee documentation

 Conclusion

-As a result of this demonstration we have learnt how to interact with functions from EngeeDSP library, and also demonstrated the possibility of creating interactive blocks inside scripts.
-This example clearly demonstrates the work of LPC coding method and allows us to evaluate its efficiency.
+Based on the results of this demonstration, we analyzed the methods of interaction with functions from the EngeeDSP library, and also demonstrated the possibility of creating interactive blocks inside scripts.
+This example clearly demonstrates the operation of the LPC coding method and allows us to evaluate its effectiveness.

-This is one of the most powerful speech analysis methods and one of the most useful methods for coding good quality speech at low bit rates, providing highly accurate estimates of speech parameters.
+It is one of the most powerful speech analysis methods and one of the most useful methods for encoding high-quality speech with low data transfer rates, providing highly accurate estimates of speech parameters.